AnthonyWrather/demo_ror_app/README.md

 Project+Task CRUD operations.
 Create the table of Tasks.
 Update and Delete a Project+Task

-TODO: Noticed the flash timeout is broken.
-TBI
+Bugfix the flash timeout and redirect after Login